MEMBERS

 As the leader in independent medical review, NAIRO and its member organizations, which comprise URAC-accredited groups, provide objective, unbiased medical determinations, using board-certified medical reviewers, to help clinical and claims management professionals appropriately allocate health care resources.

 NAIRO performs its work collaboratively in committees and working groups.
-It holds quarterly member conference calls, and an annual Symposium to help inform current and prospective IRO members as well as healthcare organizations, media, analysts, and legislative and regulatory dignitaries.
+It holds quarterly member conference calls, and an annual Conference to help inform current and prospective IRO members as well as healthcare organizations, media, analysts, and legislative and regulatory dignitaries.

 COMMITTEES AND WORKING GROUPS